Story of So Hyeonseong

 So Hyeonseong-rok (Korean: 소현성록; Hanja: 蘇賢聖錄) is a hangeul novel written in the 17th century.
 The main narrative centers on the married life of So Hyeonseong and his wives.
-So Hyeonseong-rok, which tells the story of So Hyeonseong and his wives and Sossi samdae-rok (소씨삼대록 Story of Three Generations of the So Family), which contain stories about So Hyeonseong's children and their wives, were combined and circulated as one book, titled So Hyeonseong-rok.
+So Hyeonseong-rok, which tells the story of So Hyeonseong and his wives and Sossi samdae-rok (소씨삼대록 Story of Three Generations of the So Family), which contains stories about So Hyeonseong's children and their wives, were combined and circulated as one book, titled So Hyeonseong-rok.

 Authorship

 Although the identity of the author is unknown, So Hyeonseong-rok is assumed to have been written in the 17th century, as So Hyeonseong-rok daesoseol sibochaek (蘇賢聖錄大小說十五冊 Fifteen Volumes of the Great Story of So Hyeonseong), which refers to the combination of both the So Hyeonseong-rok and Sossi samdae-rok, is mentioned in the list of novels that Lady Yi from Yongin, the mother of Kwon Seop (penname Okso), personally transcribed to hand down to her children.
 In addition, it is estimated that So Hyeonseong-rok was written in the late 17th century at the latest, as research revealed that a handwritten edition of Hanssi samdae-rok (韓氏三代錄 Story of Three Generations of the Han Family), a novel based on So Hyeonseong-rok, was written in 1692.